 LCCS serves all immigrant populations, regardless of legal status, country of origin, language, or background.
 In the current U.S. immigration climate-marked by increasing legal uncertainty, shifting policies, and heightened risks of detention and family separation-immigrants face significant barriers to safety, stability, and well-being.
-LCCS also faces funding uncertainty amidst federal budget cuts and targeted policies that threaten to withhold/eliminate support for organizations supporting immigrants and refugees.
-Simultaneously, the demand for our services is rapidly increasing.
 Many individuals, including asylum seekers, refugees, humanitarian parolees, undocumented individuals, unaccompanied minors, and mixed-status families, are struggling with fear, misinformation, and difficulty accessing critical services.
 These populations come from Latin America, Africa, the Middle East, and Asia, and require multilingual, culturally attuned support to navigate complex legal, healthcare, and social systems.

 To address these challenges, LCCS takes a low-barrier, relationship-based approach that prioritizes accessibility and ensures that all immigrants-regardless of legal status-receive the support they need.
-This project expansion will be embedded within an existing SDC services framework, among trained, multilingual family navigators/cultural liaisons and interpreters.
-Additionally, LCCS ensures accessibility by offering in-person, hybrid, and virtual options for services.
-This initiative directly addresses systemic barriers and empowers immigrants to access services, build stability, and advocate for themselves and their families.
+Services are provided in multiple languages with trained family navigators/cultural liaisons and interpreters.
+Additionally, LCCS ensures accessibility by offering in-person, hybrid, and virtual options for training and services, along with childcare and transportation assistance.
+By integrating legal education, trauma-informed care, and social service navigation, this initiative directly addresses systemic barriers and empowers immigrants to access their rights, build stability, and advocate for themselves and their families.